Charles A. Birnbaum: Advocacy and education

 Birnbaum is known for his advocacy to identify and protect significant landscapes threatened by erasure, neglect or alteration.
 He has led efforts to save more than 50 parks, landmarks and gardens through open dialogue and education.
 TCLF identifies at-risk properties each year as part of its Landslide initiative.
 "Sites can be at-risk for numerous reasons, ranging from an imminent threat of demolition to an accumulation of factors — storm damage, lack of resources for needed maintenance, vandalism, etc." Among the projects that Birnbaum and TCLF have recently flagged is the A. M. E. Zion Church in Rossville, Staten Island.

 Another way that Birnbaum achieves consensus is through workshops where Birnbaum gathers members of the landscape community and the public together to discuss the interaction of the natural and the built environment.
 His first "Bridging the Nature Culture Divide Conference" was held in Rye, New York at the Jay Estate in 2011 and resulted in progress to reimagine historic gardens at the site in a sustainable manner.
 Subsequent forums were co-sponsored by the Central Park Conservancy (2012) and the Presidio Trust (2015).

 Birnbaum's "What's Out There" program has also received attention.
 It has advanced from a website database of over 1350 landscapes to a sophisticated interface technology that can be accessed via a mobile phone.

 In 2013, Birnbaum galvanized a group of advocates to stop the demolition of Peavey Plaza in Minneapolis and helped negotiate terms for the rehabilitation of the public space.
 Birnbaum garnered widespread attention when he and others condemned plans by the Frick Museum to eliminate what the museum termed a temporary 1977 Russell Page garden as part of their expansion plans in 2015.
 The garden was saved when Birnbaum produced a contradictory original document issued by the Frick clearly identifying the space as a permanent garden.

 Through TCLF, he has brought the names of forgotten landscape designers and stewards, particularly women like Ruth Shellhorn, an advisor to Walt Disney, and Harlem Renaissance poet Anne Spencer, to the forefront.
 "Women have literally shaped the American landscape and continue to today, but their names and contributions are largely unknown."

 In 2022, for the bicentennial of Frederick Law Olmsted's birth, Birnbaum issued an alert about the threats to a dozen of Olmsted's iconic green spaces noting the cumulatively negative impacts posed by climate change, coastal erosion and construction.

+Birnbaum has made numerous media appearances, including several segments on Fox News opposing the Obama Presidential Center in Chicago.